Stenhard Landale: Life

 He began lecturing in Engineering Science at Oxford University in 1932.

-In 1935 he moved to William Younger & Co, brewers in Edinburgh as their Technical Director.
-In 1951 he became full Director of the entire company.
+In 1935 he moved to William Younger & Co, brewers in Edinburgh as their Technical Director, becoming a full Director in 1951.

 In 1939 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Pickering Kendall, James Cameron Smail, Maurice Say and C. T. R. Wilson.

 In the Second World War he served as Superintendent Scientist overseeing Radar for the Admiralty.
-He was created a Companion of the Order of the British Empire in 1944 for his services.
+He was created an Officer of the Order of the British Empire in 1944 for his services.

 He died at his home at Whitchester in rural Berwickshire and is buried in the churchyard at Duns.

 Family

 He was married to Eileen Landale.